 In order to be of use, and yet provide a great experience, dashboards must incorporate simplicity, clarity and elements of customizability.
-FuseLab Creative is one of the best dashboard design studio in DC.
+FuseLab Creative is one of the best dashboard design studios in DC.

 Trello’s dashboard riffs on the “Kanban Method” of productivity.
 The “cards” design not only mimics the ethos of that mode of organization, it allows users to customize and tile their view of their tasks.

-As an example of a trifecta of these principles, Facebook’s Ads Manager dashboard display is also an example of this trifecta of principles.
+As an example of a trifecta of these principles, Facebook’s Ads Manager dashboard display is also an example of this trifecta of principle.

 Its dashboard is a high-level view of information on previous and current campaigns right as the user logs in.

 You’ll notice there are several opportunities presented for a customizable view, from the sub-menu tucked away on the right-hand side of the screen, to the columns that can be sorted by “performance”, as well as the filters that can be applied and the tabbed designs that are views for each hierarchical part of a campaign.

 From here, users can use the buttons to head to a new screen, learn more information, take a more detailed view or perform a task such as “creating” a new campaign.

 You can see how dashboard design, then, is an intersection between use and experience.
 In this intersection, there are a couple of things you’ll need to ensure:

 - Information needs to be communicated quickly, at a glance